Who are the volunteers in the program?

 Can I bring my spouse, a friend or family member on outings?

-In the beginning it’s important for you and your Little Brother to get to know each other.
+In the beginning it’s important for you and your Little to get to know each other.
 This can happen best on a one-to-one basis.
 However, over time it’s also valuable for your Little to get to know the people who are important to you.
 Just keep in mind that if you’re spending lots of time with others, your Little may begin to feel jealous or neglected.
 The main focus is the friendship you develop with your Little and the impact you have on his life.

 What kind of support can I expect from Big Brothers Big Sisters once I get matched?

-Once you are matched with your Little Brother, a Match Support Specialist from the agency will be in regular contact with you to provide assistance and give feedback.
+Once you are matched with your Little, a Match Support Specialist from the agency will be in regular contact with you to provide assistance and give feedback.
 Any time you are unsure about what to do or how to handle a situation, you will have a Match Support Specialist there to help.
 They’ll help you with ideas for activities, guidance for handling possible difficult situations, and feedback on how you are making a difference.

 Will I become a replacement parent?